Scam messages impersonating Colorado DMV!

 It is an exam that indicates an individual is physically qualified to operate a commercial motor vehicle in accordance with 49 CFR 391.41, Subpart E - Physical Qualifications and Examinations.

 You are no longer medically qualified to operate a commercial vehicle and your CDL is subject to cancellation.
-You must keep your DOT medical up-to-date (new exam every two years).
+You must keep your DOT medical up-to-date (new exam a minimum of every two years based on the previous exam’s expiration date).
 If you do not have a current DOT medical, you will be required to downgrade your CDL to a regular license.

 • Poor vision